 What types of ice cream are there?

 Depending on the composition, there are about ten types of ice cream.
-The most popular ones include the following:
+The most popular include the following:

-- cream (contains 7% to 15% milk fat);
+• Creamy (contains 7% to 15% milk fat);

-- milk (1% to 7% fat);
+• Milk (1% to 7% fat);

 How many calories are in ice cream?